apinf/api-guidelines/process.md

 For each platform API we have two versions:
 - production and
-- development
+- design

 Production API is the live one and fully functional version.
 The design has been frozen.
 It might change, but changes are not backwards breaking.
-Development version is the design version of next API version (minor/major changes).
+Design version is the next API version (minor/major changes).

 [PIC HERE]